-Good escape routes to a final exit will be of little benefit if the occupants are not able to get out of the building and quickly disperse from the area to a place of total safety.
-It is also important to consider where people will go once they have evacuated from the premises.
+Good escape routes to a final exit will be of little benefit if the occupants are not able to get out of the building and move quickly to a place of total safety.
+It is important to consider where people will go once they have evacuated from the premises.